A life in electronic music.

 Alongside that she listened to Kraftwerk, Orbital ("Halcyon"), Fischerspooner, Cassius, William Orbit, Ayumi Hamasaki, Cat69, Aphex Twin and Autechre, and to pop and rock standards like Coldplay, Cherry Poppin' Daddies, Scott Brown, Lasgo, Charlie Lownoise & Mental Theo, Daniel Bedingfield, and Blaze!.

 Her own catalogue spans happy hardcore, hardcore, trance, techno, rave, dance, Europop, ambient, sci-fi electronic, and dramatic/orchestral pieces.
-She worked in FL Studio (FruityLoops), named herself Kaotic Worlds briefly with friends (unreleased), and, by her own account, was inspired by other musicians, beautiful weather, friends, and dreams.
+She worked in FL Studio (FruityLoops), once tried to start a group called Kaotic Worlds with friends (it stopped before it started, as she put it), and, by her own account, was inspired by other musicians, beautiful weather, friends, and dreams.

 I'm always thinking of new ideas, and composing.
 I really enjoy what I do, and I hope to not only work as just an artist, but to work as a producer for other musicians as well, and even open my own label someday.
 VTM, February 2004 · age 16